oKermorgant/marine_presenter/README.md

 ## Prerequisites

-The presentation is done within UWSim software and uses the ROS framework in order to communicate between processes (remote control / simulation / display)
+The presentation is done within [Coral](https://github.com/oKermorgant/coral) software and uses the ROS2 framework in order to communicate between processes (remote control / simulation / display)

 In order to access the remote control, user should be in the `input` group.

 ### Credits